cdw3lch/cdw3lch/README.md

-# 👋 Hey there, I’m Christopher Welch
+# 👋 Hey there, I’m Christopher.

 I’m a former high school math teacher turning my lifelong passion for learning into a new career in **instructional design** and **emerging tech education**.
 I'm especially excited about making **blockchain and EdTech more accessible** for learners of all backgrounds — blending technical tools with clear, inclusive design to help people build confidence in complex topics.